 The same study shows that members want personalized content from their associations.
 Seventy-nine percent say it is very or somewhat important that their organization provides targeted, valuable content.

 But all of this might seem like a dilemma for associations with small staffs: How do you gather and use the data you need to provide personalized member communications while meeting demands for privacy and data security?

-1. Re-think your approach to data protection.
+1. How to re-think your approach to data protection.